-Cost: TBD for 2017, but the 2016 conference was $1,095, with a $100 early bird discount (and a $100 late/on-site surcharge for those who don’t register in advance at all).
-Nerd’s Eye View readers get an additional $200 off with KITCES discount code (effective for the upcoming 2016 conference as well)!
+Cost: $1,095, with a $100 early bird discount (and a $100 late/on-site surcharge for those who don’t register in advance at all).
+Nerd’s Eye View readers get an additional $200 off with KITCES discount code!

 Conference Website: The SRI Conference 2017